2014 NFL season: Conference

+1 2 3 Seattle, Green Bay and Dallas were ranked in seeds 1–3 based on conference record.; 1 2 Arizona defeated Detroit head-to-head (Week 11, 14–6).; 1 2 New Orleans defeated Minnesota head-to-head (Week 3, 20–9).; 1 2 3 The NY Giants defeated both Atlanta and St. Louis head-to-head (Atlanta: Week 5, 30–20; St. Louis: Week 16, 37–27), while Atlanta finished ahead of St. Louis based on conference record.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The wild card round was played on January 3–4, 2015.
 Divisional round games were played on January 10–11.
 Conference Championship Games were played on January 18 with the NFC Championship Game at 3:00 pm EST on Fox and the AFC Championship Game following at 6:30 pm EST on CBS.

 Super Bowl XLIX

 Super Bowl XLIX, the 49th contesting of the Super Bowl, decided the 2014 NFL champion on February 1, 2015, with the New England Patriots defeating the defending Super Bowl XLVIII champions Seattle Seahawks, who were looking to repeat, by a score of 28–24.
-With a controversial play call by Seattle's head coach, Pete Carroll, they decided to try to pass the ball in for a touchdown at the 1 yard line, the ball was intercepted by rookie cornerback Malcolm Butler.
+With a controversial play call by Seattle's head coach, Pete Carroll, they decided to try to pass the ball in for a touchdown at the 1 yard line, and the ball was intercepted by rookie cornerback Malcolm Butler.
 Thus, New England sealed the win.
 The game took place at University of Phoenix Stadium in Glendale, Arizona.
 It was televised in the U.S. by NBC with kickoff around 6:30 p.m.
 EST.